Key takeaways

 How does Ramp Inspect work?

-Agents run on Modal VMs with access to Postgres, Temporal, Sentry, Datadog, GitHub, Slack, and Buildkite.
-Engineers interact via Slack bot, web interface, or Chrome extension.
+Agents run on OpenCode (the agent runtime) inside Modal VMs with access to Postgres, Temporal, Sentry, Datadog, GitHub, Slack, and Buildkite.
+State is managed via Cloudflare Durable Objects (each session gets its own SQLite DB).
+Engineers interact via Slack bot, web interface, Chrome extension, voice input, or mobile.

 What makes Ramp Inspect different?